-WWE sought treble, punitive and other damages (including disgorgement of profits) in an undisclosed amount and a declaration that the video game license with the joint venture, which is scheduled to expire in 2009 (subject to the joint venture's right to extend that license for an additional five years), and an amendment to our toy licenses with WWE, which are scheduled to expire in 2009, are void and unenforceable.
+WWE is seeking treble, punitive and other damages (including disgorgement of profits) in an undisclosed amount and a declaration that the video game license with the joint venture, which is scheduled to expire in 2009 (subject to the joint venture's right to extend that license for an additional five years), and an amendment to our toy licenses with WWE, which are scheduled to expire in 2009, are void and unenforceable.
 This action alleged violations by the defendants of the Racketeer Influenced and Corrupt Organization Act ("RICO") and the anti-bribery provisions of the Robinson-Patman Act, and various claims under state law.

 On February 16, 2005, we filed a motion to dismiss the WWE Action.
 On March 30, 2005, the day before WWE's opposition to our motion was due, WWE filed an amended complaint seeking, among other things, to add the Chief Executive Officer of THQ as a defendant and to add a claim under the Sherman Act.
 On March 31, 2005, the WWE sent a letter to the Court proposing, inter alia, a briefing schedule for defendants' motions to dismiss the amended complaint.
 On April 6, 2005, the Court denied WWE's application, ordered WWE to identify how the amended complaint responds to the dispositive motions raised by defendants, and ordered the parties to appear at a conference on April 27, 2005.
-At the conference, the Court ordered that by May 6, 2005, WWE is to identify how the amended complaint responds to the dispositive motions raised by defendants and to address whether costs should be assessed in connection with legal work required of defendants in these circumstances.
+At the conference, the Court ordered that by May 6, 2005, WWE was to identify how the amended complaint responded to the dispositive motions raised by defendants and to address whether costs should be assessed in connection with legal work required of defendants in these circumstances.
+WWE filed its letter on May 6, 2005; we responded on May 13, 2005; and WWE replied to that response on May 23, 2005.
+A court conference was held on August 18, 2005.
+At the court conference, the Court allowed the filing of the amended complaint and ordered a two-stage resolution of the viability of the complaint, with motions to dismiss the federal jurisdiction claims based on certain threshold issues to proceed and all other matters to be deferred for consideration if the complaint survived scrutiny with respect to the threshold issues.
+The Court also stayed discovery pending the determination of the motions to dismiss.
+The motions to dismiss the amended complaint based on these threshold issues have been fully briefed.